Data Upload

 Wood Properties:

-Z factor (sap flux conversion factor) is calculated from your wood properties.Tree Water Use Integration
+Z factor (sap flux conversion factor) is calculated from your wood properties.Heat-Capacity Temperature:

 Tree Dimensions:

 No tree water use data yet.
-Convert flux density first, then click 'Calculate Tree Water Use (Q)'.
+Convert flux density first (Step 8), then click 'Calculate Tree Water Use (Q)'.

 Methods to Display